I'm a member

-In patients with unresectable disease that cannot be converted to resectable disease, the primary treatment goal is palliative, with survival benefit shown with both second and third-line systemic chemotherapy.
-Recent advances in chemotherapy, including oxaliplatin, irinotecan and targeted antibodies like cituximab, have doubled the median survival in this population from less than a year to more than two years.
+In patients with unresectable disease that cannot be converted to resectable disease, the primary treatment goal is palliative, with survival benefit shown with both second- and third-line systemic chemotherapy.
+Recent advances in chemotherapy, including oxaliplatin, irinotecan, and targeted antibodies like cituximab, have doubled the median survival in this population from less than one year to more than two years.
 Palliative chemotherapy by combined systemic and hepatic artery infusion (HAI) may increase disease-free intervals for patients with unresectable hepatic metastases from CRC.

 Radiofrequency ablation (RFA) has been shown to be inferior to resection in local recurrence rates and 5-year overall survival, and is generally reserved for patients with potentially resectable disease that cannot be completely resected due to patient comorbidities, location of metastases (i.e., adjacent to a major vessel) or an estimate of inadequate liver reserve following resection.
 RFA is generally recommended to be used with the goal of complete resection with curative intent.
-The role of local (liver-directed) therapy (including radioembolization, chemoembolization and conformal radiation therapy) in debulking unresectable metastatic disease remains controversial.
+The role of local (liver-directed) therapy (including radioembolization, chemoembolization and conformal radiotherapy) in debulking unresectable metastatic disease remains controversial.

-Neuroendocrine tumors are an uncommon, heterogeneous group of mostly slow-growing, hormone-secreting malignancies, with the average patient age being 60 years old.
-Primary NETs vary in location, but most are either carcinoids (which most commonly arise in the midgut) or pancreatic islet cells.
+Neuroendocrine tumors are an uncommon, heterogeneous group of mostly slow-growing, hormone-secreting malignancies, with an average patient age of 60 years old.
+Primary neuroendocrine tumors vary in location, but most are either carcinoids (which most commonly arise in the midgut) or pancreatic islet cells.
 Carcinoid tumors, particularly if they metastasize to the liver, can result in excessive vasoactive amine secretion including serotonin and are commonly associated with the carcinoid syndrome (diarrhea, flush, bronchoconstriction and right valvular heart failure).

-Although they are considered to be indolent tumors, at the time of diagnosis, up to 75% of patients have liver metastases, and with metastases to the liver, 5-year survival rates are <20%.
+Although they are considered to be indolent tumors, at the time of diagnosis, up to 75% of patients have liver metastases, and with metastases to the liver, 5-year survival rates are less than 20%.
 Surgical resection of the metastases is considered the only curative option; however, less than 10% of patients are eligible for resection, as most patients have diffuse, multiple lesions.